Fruithailu/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that deletes all files in the current working directory that end with the character ~. script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 Write a command that lists all the files and directories of the current directory, separated by commas (,).
-Create a magic file school.mgc that can be used with the command file to detect School data files.
-School data files always contain the string SCHOOL at offset 0.